Gay Men's Health

 Some people may never be completely 'straight' or completely 'gay', especially during adolescence.
 It can take several years for an individual to identify as gay or lesbian.
 Few people can truly say that they belong exclusively to either extreme.
 Statistics list 1 in 10 as exclusively gay or lesbian, while others fall in the bisexual category.
 The sexual orientation which is best for a given individual is the one which she or he is most comfortable with.
 The sexual choices of others should be respected.

 What is most important that you are happy, safe and respected for who you are, and the choices you make in your life.
-For more information and supprt you can contact the Brunswick offices or the Leeds Lesbian, Gay & Bisexual Switchboard on 0113 245 3588 Mon-Sat 7pm-10pm for local contact groups in the West Yorkshire region.
+For more information and supprt you can contact the Brunswick offices, check out our useful links page or call the Leeds Lesbian, Gay & Bisexual Switchboard on 0113 245 3588 Mon-Sat 7pm-10pm for local contact groups in the West Yorkshire region.